i-doit/knowledge-base/docs/en/installation/manual-installation/suse-linux-enterprise-server.md

 sudo vi /etc/php8/conf.d/i-doit.ini
 ```

-!!! example “This file contains the following content specified by us.
-For more information about the parameters, have a look at [PHP.net](https://www.php.net/manual/en/install.fpm.configuration.php)”
+!!! example "This file contains the following content specified by us.
+For more information about the parameters, have a look at [PHP.net](https://www.php.net/manual/en/install.fpm.configuration.php)"

 This file contains the following content: